 What is the fundamental unit of value to a business?
 It turns out it’s the customer.
 Artem Mariychin, CEO and Co-Founder of Zodiac Metrics, joins host Allison Hartsoe to explain why companies should care about calculating Customer Lifetime Value (CLV), how to establish an accurate CLV formula model, and the positive business impact organizations can drive.
 Artem outlines how through having the right information and a data-driven approach to the customer, companies are able to increase their ROI and make better business decisions.
+See the full transcript.
+View all episodes.

 Allison Hartsoe - 00:06 - This is the Customer Equity Accelerator, a weekly show for marketing executives who need to accelerate customer-centric thinking and digital maturity.
 I'm your host, Allison Hartsoe of Ambition Data.
 This show features innovative guests who share quick wins on how to improve your bottom line while creating happier, more valuable customers.
 Ready to accelerate?
 Let's go!